Channel Uncertainty-Aware Robust Beamforming for RIS-Assisted RSMA Communication With Movable Antennas: Proposed Solution for the Optimization Problem

 Finally, problem \textbf{(P5)} is equivalently reformulated as follows.

 It is worth noting that the presence of rank-one constraint in \eqref{41d} renders problem \textbf{(P6)} non-convex.
-To address this issue, we apply SDR to convert \textbf{(P6)} into a convex SDP formulation.
-When the solution obtained from the relaxed problem is of higher rank, a Gaussian randomization technique is adopted to recover a rank-one feasible solution \cite{ni2021resource}.
+To address this issue, the rank-1 constraints are relaxed by reformulating problem \textbf{(P6)} into a tractable convex formulation.
+Moreover, if the resulting solution is not rank one, a rank-one recovery procedure is applied to obtain a feasible passive beamforming configuration \cite{ni2021resource}.